 In this article, I’ll walk you through the most important factors of VPN speed, as well as give you tips on how to make your current VPN service even faster.

-And just in case you don’t feel like reading all 1800+ words, here are the tips first 🙂
+And just in case you don’t feel like reading all 1800+ words, here are the highlights:

-- Choose the least crowded server (if your VPN provides that info)
+- Choose the least crowded server or use the auto-connect feature.

-- Use OpenVPN UDP protocol for best blend of security/speed
+- Use OpenVPN UDP or Wireguard protocol for best blend of security/speed.

 Now if you’re ready to look even deeper.
 Read on…